- Offices & Departments

 - Existing System Permit (Registration): Required when an existing system is found to not have a permit.
 In order to obtain a permit for an existing septic system, the property owner is required to hire a sanitarian or engineer to complete a site survey and septic design.
 A pump manifest (may not be older than one year) must also be submitted with a septic application.

 Records of Permits

-To access all records, constituents should please contact our office.
+To access all records, constituents should please submit a request.

 All installations of septic tanks are inspected at various points during the installation.
 The inspectors make sure the tank is installed according to regulation to ensure the system will work correctly.

 When a complaint is received by Bexar County, or a Health and Safety problem is found in the field, an inspection is conducted.
 If a violation is verified, a notice of violation is sent by certified mail to the owner of the property detailing what violations were found at the site.

 There are seven (7) types of common violations that can be received:

 - Expired Service Contract